cran/dbmss/README.md

 [![Build Status](https://travis-ci.org/EricMarcon/dbmss.svg?branch=master)](https://travis-ci.org/EricMarcon/dbmss)
 [![codecov](https://codecov.io/github/EricMarcon/dbmss/branch/master/graphs/badge.svg)](https://codecov.io/github/EricMarcon/dbmss)

 dbmss is an R package for simple computation of spatial statistic functions of distance to characterize the spatial structures of mapped objects, including classical ones (Ripley's *K* and others) and more recent ones used by spatial economists (Duranton and Overman's *Kd*, Marcon and Puech's *M*).
-Relies on spatstat for some core calculation.
+It relies on spatstat for some core calculation.

 # Vignettes

-A quick [introduction](https://EricMarcon.github.io/dbmss/) is in `vignette("docs", "dbmss")`.
+A quick [introduction](https://EricMarcon.github.io/dbmss/) is in `vignette("dbmss", "dbmss")`.

-A full documentation is available in section section of the same vignette (Reference Guide).
+A full documentation is available on the package website (Articles: Reference Guide).
 It is a continuous update of the paper published in the Journal of Statistical Software ([Marcon et al., 2015](https://www.jstatsoft.org/article/view/v067c03)).

 ## Reference